scrapy/scrapy/docs/topics/request-response.rst

 .. class:: JsonResponse(url[, ...])

-    The :class:`JsonResponse` class is a subclass of :class:`TextResponse` which adds a :func:`json` function that decodes the JSON body and returns appropriate Python objects.
+    The :class:`JsonResponse` class is a subclass of :class:`TextResponse` which adds a :func:`json` method that decodes the JSON body and returns appropriate Python objects.

     .. automethod:: JsonResponse.json